 WannaCry Means GottaAct: Lessons in Ransomware’s Wake

-    For many organizations, the past week brought an unwanted welcome to the new world of cyber risk.
+For many organisations, the past week brought an unwanted welcome to the new world of cyber risk.
 The “greeting” came from WannaCry, ransomware that disrupted the UK’s health services, halted a French carmaker’s production, interfered with a US logistics company’s network, and shut down corporate offices in Asia, all in a matter of hours.
-The attackers sought an almost laughably small ransom from victims — as little as $300 per infected computer — but the ultimate disruption to the global economy will be much greater.
+The attackers sought an almost laughably small ransom from victims — as little as US$300 per infected computer — but the ultimate disruption to the global economy will be much greater.

 Endless Risks, Limited Resources

 One clear lesson as we look to prevent the next cyber pandemic is that technological infrastructure may be more fragile than previously thought.
 That means firms must focus on the growing risk of cyber business interruption.

 Greater connectivity and complexity among IT networks increases the risk that disruptions will cascade.
 Such effects may be felt even when your firm escapes the attack but your suppliers and providers fall victim.
 In fact, unplanned IT and telecom outages are the leading cause of supply chain disruptions1, and can lead to significant loss of revenue and extra expenses.

 Beyond addressing technical issues, businesses should consider these three lessons from the WannaCry attacks:

 - Build resilience through cyber response exercises.
 WannaCry was a novel piece of malware whose speed and impact were hard to anticipate.
 Firms should build flexibility, speed, and adaptability into their event-response capabilities.
 Test, test, and re-test your cyber response plan across your organisation, and identify specialised resources and expertise as you do so.
 Assess new event scenarios — like complex ransomware threats — so you can quickly adapt to fast-moving events.